root-project/root/README/ReleaseNotes/v616/index.md

   - Introduce web-based output for TCanvas.
 When ROOT compiled with cxx14 support `cmake -Dcxx14=ON ..` and started with web option like `root --web hsimple.C`, TCanvas will be displayed in web browser.
   - Most of histograms and graphs classes are supported.
-See [JavaScript ROOT website](https://root.cern/js/latest/examples.htm) for list of suported classes
+See [JavaScript ROOT website](https://root.cern/js/latest/examples.htm) for list of supported classes
   - Also some classes with customize painters may be working - like TTree::Draw() into TParallelCoord object.
 These kind of objects handled on server side, web browser used just for display of produced primitives like polylines or text

 ## Geometry Libraries